-FSI Analysis for a Spherical Ball in Water Flow, CFD Simulation
+FSI Analysis for a Ball in Water Flow, ANSYS Fluent CFD Simulation Training

-The present problem simulates a spherical ball’s behavior in water flow using ANSYS Fluent software using FSI method.
+The present problem simulates a spherical ball in water flow using ANSYS Fluent software using the FSI method.

 The present model is designed in three dimensions using Design Modeler software.
 The model consists of a horizontal tube with a length of 0.02 m and a diameter of 0.001 m in which a spherical solid or ball with a diameter of 0.00009 m is placed.